We’ve previously written about whether we should focus on addressing climate change at the city level, or the country level.

 There’s also other factors and variables that contribute to the unique carbon footprint and emissions profile of different cities

-Cities are well placed in this regard as solutions and strategies may be able to be implemented more quickly and effectively than at the national or even state/province wide level.
+Cities are well placed in this regard as solutions and strategies may be able to be implemented more quickly and effectively than at the national or even State/province wide level (or even global level).

 Solutions & Strategies For Reducing Emissions & Addressing Climate Change In Cities

-We’ve paraphrased and listed ideas from various sources below (and expanded them, or connected them to other ideas ourselves).
-Check out the resources list for the full resource if you’re interested.
+We’ve paraphrased and listed ideas and solutions from various sources below (and expanded them, or connected them to other ideas ourselves) about how some cities might decrease emissions and address climate change.

-- The real key to reducing emissions from cities in the future might not be renewable/green energy or electric vehicles – but, a reduction in consumption overall
+- The real key to reducing emissions from cities in the future might not be renewable/green energy or electric vehicles – but, a reduction in [total] consumption [and rate of consumption]

 - Decreasing consumption of goods and services, improving electricity efficiency, and decreasing the use of single person cars and transport and encouraging ride sharing, mass transport and clean transport, are just some ways to reduce consumption